 Communicating Their Location

 Wolves howl to communicate their location to the rest of the pack.
-When wolves are coming back to the group after being away, such as when they go to find food, they will howl to let the other pack members know that they are coming back to the area.
+When wolves come back to the group after being away, such as when they go to find food, they will howl to let the other pack members know that they are coming back to the area.

 Wolves also howl to communicate to other wolves or packs that their area is already occupied.
-The alpha of the pack that has wandered into their territory then has to decide whether to retreat or enter further.
+The alpha of the pack that has wandered into their territory then decides whether to retreat or enter further.
 A defensive howl is used to warn wolves to stay in their packs and protect the young.

 Why Do Wolves Howl Back?

 Wolves use their howl as a means of communication, and a wolf howling back signals that they have heard and understood the message.
 Howls can be used to reassemble a pack, warn intruders away, identify other wolves, and signify territory.
-Other wolves, either from the same group or other packs, will howl back to confirm the message.
+Other wolves will howl back to confirm the message.